Sanctions and Asset-Freezing

 (3) The

-Minister must seek to agree a memorandum of understanding with Her
+Minister must seek to agree a memorandum of understanding with the Government

-Majesty’s Government in the UK as to the coordination of the performance
+of the UK as to the coordination of the performance of the Minister’s

-of the Minister’s functions under Articles 43A, 45A and 45B with the
+functions under Articles 43A, 45A and 45B with the performance of the

 (4) The